anton-khodak/argparse2cwl-blog/_posts/2016-06-20-alpha-release-notes.markdown

 3. Run

-		$ python3 setup.py install
+		$ python setup.py install

 You can ensure it's working when you pass `--help_arg2cwl` flag to any command-line program inside your environment.
 If the option is not recognized, try

 	$ gxargparse_check_path

 which is installed as part of this package.
 It will produce a helpful error message if the paths are incorrectly ordered.
+Also make sure you have installed it under proper Python version.

 ## Running ##